radiantlogic-v8/documentation-ia-selfmanaged/home-pages/index.md

 Please note that the "standard" installation method of installing the solution is still available for those that require it.

-## Identity Analytics self-managed Guide
+## Identity Analytics self-managed updates

 <section>